 Where does the curve flatten or invert?
 Most overconfidence shows up above 80%.
 Decisions you made with very high confidence that turned out to be much less reliable than you expected.

 Are there categories where calibration breaks down?
 You might be well-calibrated on hiring decisions and badly calibrated on market timing.
 Or vice versa.
-This is extremely useful to know.
+This is extremely useful to know — and it often comes as a genuine surprise.

 The uncomfortable truth about expertise